Zodinet/postgres-backup-s3/README.md

-# Introduction
+# PostgreSQL Backup with Multi-Provider Support

-This project provides Docker images to periodically back up a PostgreSQL database to AWS S3, and to restore from the backup as needed.
+This project provides Docker images to periodically back up a PostgreSQL database to either AWS S3 or Azure Blob Storage, and to restore from the backup as needed.

-# Usage
+## Supported Storage Providers

+- **AWS S3**: The original storage provider, including support for S3-compatible services
+- **Azure Blob Storage**: Added support for Microsoft Azure's blob storage service

-## Backup
+## Usage

+### Configuration

+First, choose your storage provider by setting the `STORAGE_PROVIDER` environment variable:
+- `s3` for AWS S3 (default)
+- `azure` for Azure Blob Storage

+Then configure the provider-specific environment variables.

+### Docker Compose Example

 ```yaml
 services:
   postgres: